AndrewRadev/switch.vim/README.md

 Otherwise, the second pattern would match as well.
 Using the `\@!` pattern in strategic places is important in many cases.

-For even more complicated substitions, you can use the nested form.
+For even more complicated substitutions, you can use the nested form.

 ### Nested dict definitions